chinapedia/wikipedia.abstract.en/Page/Roman_roads.md

 The _libratores_ then began their work using ploughs and, sometimes with the help of legionaries, with spades excavated the road bed down to bed rock or at least to the firmest ground they could find.
 The excavation was called the _fossa_, the Latin word for ditch.
 The depth varied according to terrain.

-The general appearance of such a metalled road and footway is shown in an existing street of Pompeii.

 The method varied according to geographic locality, materials available and terrain, but the plan, or ideal at which the engineer aimed was always the same.
 The roadbed was layered.
 The road was constructed by filling the ditch.
 This was done by layering rock over other stones.

 Into the ditch was dumped large amounts of rubble, gravel and stone, whatever fill was available.
 Sometimes a layer of sand was put down, if it could be found.
 When it came to within 1 yd (1 m) or so of the surface it was covered with gravel and tamped down, a process called _pavire_, or _pavimentare_.
 The flat surface was then the _pavimentum_.
 It could be used as the road, or additional layers could be constructed.
 A _statumen_ or "foundation" of flat stones set in cement might support the additional layers.